seafiish/vlcscan/README.md

 loop videos can be named anything as long as they're in the `loops` folder, it'll just iterate through all the .mp4 files

 ### TODO
-make it so it reads videos from external flash drives, add scanning capability
+make it so it reads videos from external flash drives
+add scanning capability (seperate, optional module)
+add configuration